basilysf1709/data-structures-and-algorithms/README.md

 not even (with n%2) and
 not divisible by 3 (with n%3) then we can test every 6th n ± 1."
 => Status: Star
+# LeetCode 73.
+Set Matrix Zeroes
+=> Check the index of the x or y of zero in the original loop => if index match, set that element to 0